 If something bad is going to happen on a project, it’s likely related to time, cost or scope.
-Project managers are well aware of this and spend much of their time planning in order to avoid negative risk and its potential impact.
-There are many tools that can mitigate risk in a project, but it also takes skill in something called project controls.
+Project managers are well aware of this and spend much of their project planning efforts to avoid negative risk and its potential impact.
+There are many project management tools that can help with risk management, but it also takes skill in a concept called project controls.

 What Are Project Controls?